EllieWasteland/HALOCEVR-Installer/README.md

 ## Overview

-This installer handles the downloading, extraction, and configuration of every required VR module — VR core, memory optimization, FPS interpolation, and spatial audio — in a single automated pass.
+This installer handles the downloading, extraction, and configuration of every required VR module — VR core, memory optimization, FPS interpolation, spatial audio, and community enhancement projects — in a single automated pass.
+It is available in both a lightweight online version and a comprehensive offline archival version.

 ---